-Annual Meeting Information
+Virtual Annual Meeting Information

-The Annual Meeting and Voting
+The Virtual Annual Meeting and Voting

-Our board of directors is soliciting proxies to be used at the annual meeting of stockholders to be held on May 4, 2020, at 9:00 a.m. at the Hyatt Regency Hotel, 1800 East Putnam Avenue, Old Greenwich, Connecticut 06870, and at any adjournment or postponement of the meeting.
+Our board of directors is soliciting proxies to be used at the annual meeting of stockholders to be held on May 2, 2022, and at any adjournment or postponement of the meeting.
 This proxy statement contains information about the items being voted on at the annual meeting.